apscandy/CAB302-Project/docs/User stories/Built-in dashboards slash widgets.md

 **Additional Notes:**
 - Ensure a variety of built-in dashboards/widgets are available to cover common use cases.
 - Provide clear descriptions and examples for each option to help users make informed choices.
-- Consider allowing limited customization of built-in dashboards/widgets, such as changing colors or basic layouts.
+- Consider allowing limited customisation of built-in dashboards/widgets, such as changing colours or basic layouts.